galaxyproject/training-material/topics/statistics/tutorials/age-prediction-with-ml/tutorial.md

 >
 > > ### {% icon solution %} Solution
 > >
-> > 75 (Even though the default value of the number of estimators for gradient boosting regressor is `100`, `75` gives the best accuracy.
+> > 75 (Even though the default value of the number of estimators for Gradient boosting regressor is `100`, `75` gives the best accuracy.
 That's why it is important to perform hyperparameter search to tune these parameters for any dataset).
 50 estimators also give almost the same accuracy.
 > >
 > {: .solution}
 >